New Moon on

 True anomaly ∠242.4°

-The true anomaly is ∠242.4°.
-At the beginning of the next synodic month the true anomaly is going to be ∠280°.
+The true anomaly of the Moon orbit is ∠242.4° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠280°.

 Moon after apogee

-5 days after point of apogee on 3 January 2008 at 08:06 in ♏ Scorpio.
-The lunar orbit is getting narrow, while the Moon is moving towards the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next perigee on 19 January 2008 at 08:39 in ♊ Gemini.
+5 days since point of apogee on 3 January 2008 at 08:06 in ♏ Scorpio the lunar orbit is getting narrow while the Moon is moving towards the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next perigee on 19 January 2008 at 08:39 in ♊ Gemini.

 Distance to Moon 394 831 km